Kids under threat: Virus hitting juvenile detention centers - KVIA

 Already this week, Louisiana confirmed that a staff member and three children in state custody had contracted the virus, including one living in a group home in Baton Rouge.
 Delaware, Minnesota, New York, Texas and Connecticut are among the other states that have reported positive tests among youth or staff.

-Worried about the virus’s spread in crowded facilities, where kids have little access to masks and even hand sanitizer, more than 30 correctional administrators and rights advocates called Tuesday for the release of vulnerable youths and for the stoppage of all new admissions.
+Worried about the virus spreading in crowded facilities, where kids have little access to masks and even hand sanitizer, more than 30 correctional administrators and rights advocates called Tuesday for the release of vulnerable youth and for the stoppage of all new admissions.
 They also want a clear safety plan for those who remain inside, including access to adequate protective measures and better contact with loved ones.

 “Even though these kids are hidden from view, they are still part of our community and their health affects the health of all of us, as we affect them,” said Renee Slajda, of the nonprofit Louisiana Center for Children’s Rights.
 “Imagine what would happen if one school were allowed to stay open, even when students began testing positive for the virus.
 Hundreds of people would be exposed — the children, staff, and communities they go home to every night.”

-Note: This story has been corrected to accurately spell Homer Venters.